IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - Vasilev's political agenda - appearances vs actuality

-Patrician Bacrust not seen in public for 3 weeks - has he finally been replaced by the lizardfolk???

-tie the court of birds to plague doctors - a plague in the country's history? think about other forms of government/society besides european real estate investment, gentrification
+think about other forms of government/society besides european real estate investment, gentrification